alvesjtiago/hover-locales/README.md

 # Hover Locales

-A Sublime Text 3 plugin to show different rails locale strings simply by hovering on a localized string.
+A Sublime Text 3 plugin to show different locales strings simply by hovering on a localized string.
-(This is a work in progress and the search of every file is still very slow.)

 ![Screenshot of Hover Locales, a plugin for Sublime Text 3 by @alvesjtiago](http://i.imgur.com/FJhzzYP.png)

 ## Installation

+### Package Control

+Hover Locales has been approved on Package Control! 🎉 Search for "Hover Locales" and install.

+### Manual

 _macOS_
 ```